 I thought long and hard about this “friending IRL” thing.
 If I think about the friends I had in London, there are two that I didn’t live with or go to university with.
 Both I met through or as an indirect result of this blog.
 Both were Canadian expats.
-None of the friends I had were from London except the ones who were Tom’s friends first.
+None of the friends I had were from London except the ones who were my partner’s friends first.
 While I would go for happy hour drinks with co-workers, I only saw them twice outside of the office.

 On second thought, maybe I’m not the best person to be giving advice about this.
 After all, I avoid small talk like the plague and my friends in London were neither plentiful nor diverse.
 So why should you listen to me?
 I don’t know.
 You should probably ask yourself why you listen to any of the crap you read on the internet…